anyapages/shopping-cart-exercise/README.md

-# Shopping-Cart Exercise
+# Restock Exercise

-A raw solution for a Shopping-Cart exercise
+A restock function  a Shopping-Cart exercise.
 ## Tasks:

-- Implement the restock feature when a user clicks the "ReStock Products" button, a call is made to the Strapi backend specified in the input field.
+- Implement the restock feature when a user clicks the “Restock” button, a call is made to the Strapi back end specified in the input field.
 - The result of this call should be updated on the list of products.
 ## Solution
-I use `doFetch` function to make a call to the API and use `setItem` to update the existing items as shown below;
+I use `doFetch`(url) function on `restockProducts` value to make a call to the API and use `setItem` to update the existing items as shown below;
 ```javaScript
 const restockProducts = (url) => {
     doFetch(url);